jdart1/arasan-chess/doc/BUILD.md

 # Building on Windows

-The release binaries for Arasan were built with Visual Studio 2019 Community Edition.
-The engine binaries were built from the command-line using NMAKE, and the Arasan GUI was built with the Visual Studio project file.
+The release engine binaries for Arasan were built built from the command-line using NMAKE, and the Arasan GUI was built with the Visual Studio Community Edition, using the project file.

 ## Recommended build method